allenai/Break/blogpost.md

 Break was collected through crowdsourcing, with a user interface that allows us to train crowd workers to produce quality decompositions.
 Validating the quality of annotated structures reveals 97.4% to be correct.
 Our paper ["Break It Down: A Question Understanding Benchmark"](https://allenai.github.io/Break/#paper), which has been accepted for publication in Transactions of the Association for Computational Linguistics, has a full description of the data collection process.
 To see some more examples from the dataset, please check out [the Break website](https://allenai.github.io/Break/).
 We present some statistics of the question types, and operators used in Break examples.
-Operator distribution, in particular, helps illustrate how different QA tasks sometimes require different reasoning types.
+Operator distribution, in particular, helps illustrate how different QA tasks (databse vs text) sometimes require different reasoning types.
 For the full statistics on Break please refer to our [dataset repository](https://github.com/allenai/Break).

 <center>
     <a href="https://allenai.github.io/Break/images/break_question_modalities.png">